2/20/2025

 Trevor Williams

-Good morning, Joel.
-And thanks for the question.
-And really what we're seeing is North American prices obviously have been stronger really as a result of some of the extreme weather that we've really seen over the course of seen over the last number of months.
-Uh and obviously as a result, higher demand and some supply constraints on the downstream side from the upstream side.
+Hey, good morning, Joel, and thanks for the question.
+And really what we're seeing is North American prices obviously have been stronger, really as a result of some of the extreme weather that we've really seen over the course of the last number of months.
+And obviously, as a result, higher demand and some supply constraints on the downstream side or on the upstream side.
 Ultimately, though, the forecast for the end of winter is looking a little bit more mild as we get through this kind of last little spell over the course of the next couple of weeks.
-And then we expect based on where we sit with storage, both storage as well as the production.
-We see those prices normalizing into the last part of the year.
+And then we expect, based on where we sit with storage, both storage as well as the production, we see those prices normalizing into the last part of the year.

 speaker